People & Professions

 Determining the extent to which changes in professional laboratory roles challenge the stability of the animal research nexus

 Understanding the animal research nexus requires recognition of how the professional roles of laboratory staff are constituted, enacted and challenged.
-Project 4 investigates how professionals working in the laboratory, including veterinarians, are seen by wider publics and, conversely, how those who work in the lab construct images of the public.
+The People and Professions Project investigated how professionals working in the laboratory, including veterinarians, are seen by wider publics and, conversely, how those who work in the lab construct images of the public.

-The overall aim of project 4 is to consider the extent to which changes in professional laboratory roles are challenging the stability of the animal research nexus, and to identify implications for the future of governance, training and public engagement.
-Project 4 is led Dr Pru Hobson-West at the University of Nottingham.
+The overall aim was to consider the extent to which changes in professional laboratory roles are challenging the stability of the animal research nexus, and to identify implications for the future of governance, training and public engagement.
+The People and Professions project was led by Professor Pru Hobson-West at the University of Nottingham.

 This engagement activity invites people to draw a label which could be used to denote the role of animal research in the production of medicines.